You Are Variations

 Curators: Martha Jager, Sara Giannini

-This exhibition takes place in three variations
+This exhibition took place in three variations

 I 18.1–8.2.2026